Philosophy of logic: Premises and conclusions

 There are various discussions about the nature of premises and conclusions.
 It is widely agreed that they have to be bearers of truth, i.e. that they are either true or false.
 This is necessary so they can fulfill their logical role.
 They are traditionally understood as thoughts or propositions, i.e. as mental or abstract objects.
 This approach has been rejected by various philosophers since it has proven difficult to specify clear identity criteria for these types of entities.
 An alternative approach holds that only sentences can act as premises and conclusions.
 Propositions are closely related to sentences since they are the meaning of sentences: sentences express propositions.
 But this approach faces various problems of its own.
 One is due to the fact that the meaning of sentences usually is context-dependent.
 Because of this, it could be the case that the same inference is valid in one context and invalid in another.
-Another problem consists in the fact that some sentences are ambiguous, i.e. that it sometimes depends on one's interpretation whether an inference is valid or not.
+Another problem consists in the fact that some sentences are ambiguous, i.e. that it sometimes depends on one's interpretation whether an inference is valid.

 An important aspect both of propositions and of sentences is that they can be either simple or complex.
 Complex propositions are made up of simple propositions that are linked to each other through propositional connectives.
-Simple propositions do not have other propositions as their parts, but they are usually understood as being constituted by other entities as well: by subpropositional parts like singular terms and predicates.
+Simple propositions do not have other propositions as their parts.
+Still, they are usually understood as being constituted by other entities as well: by subpropositional parts like singular terms and predicates.
 For example, the simple proposition "Mars is red" is made of the singular term "Mars", to which the predicate "red" is applied.
 In contrast, the proposition "Mars is red and Venus is white" is made up of two propositions connected by the propositional connective "and".
 In the simplest case, these connectives are truth-functional connectives: the truth value of the complex proposition is a function of the truth values of its constituents.
 So the proposition "Mars is red and Venus is white" is true because the two propositions constituting it are true.
 The truth value of simple propositions, on the other hand, depends on their subpropositional parts.
 This is usually understood in terms of reference: their truth is determined by how their subpropositional parts are related to the world, i.e. to the extra-linguistic objects they refer to.
 This relation is studied by theories of reference, which try to specify how singular terms refer to objects and how predicates apply to these objects.
 In the case of singular terms, popular suggestions include that the singular term refers to its object either through a definite description or based on causal relations with it.
 In the former sense, the name "Aristotle" may be understood as the definite description "the pupil of Plato who taught Alexander".
 As for predicates, they are often seen as referring either to universals, to concepts, or to classes of objects.